damayor12/fullstack-assessment/Readme.md

 ## General questions

 - How much time did you spend working on the solution?

+_a couple of days_

 - What’s the part of the solution you are most proud of?

+_i'm proud of the UI and the logic with the combined filtering, searching  and pagination._

   _You can share a code snippet here if you feel like it_

 - If you had more time, what other things you would like to do?

+_i would implement some more improved User Experience as well as performance optimizations at the backend_ _i would also implement some routes for example for the search component._

 - Do you have any feedback regarding this coding challenge?

+_Not exactly, but i particularly enjoyed working with Tailwindcss as well as Prisma._

-  _Is the initial setup working?, is something missing?, or any other comment_
+- Is the initial setup working?, is something missing?, or any other comment

+_To run the project, run `backend docker build` and `backend docker up` in the backend root_ _then run `yarn start`  from the frontend folder.
+It should run on port 3001._